boyac/pyFolio/pyattr/README.md

 - use python 2.7
-- calculate portfolio attribution analysis of excess returns
+- calculate performance and attribution analysis of excess returns